mfgjwaterman/Packer/Readme.md

 Before starting, make sure you have:

-- A working Proxmox environment
+- A working Hyper-v Proxmox environment
-- A Proxmox API user and token configured for automation
+- A Proxmox API user and token configured for automation (Proxmox only)
-- Windows installation ISO(s) available in Proxmox
+- Windows installation ISO(s) available
-- VirtIO driver ISO available in Proxmox
+- VirtIO driver ISO available in Proxmox (Proxmox only)
 - Packer installed on the system running the build
+- Installed the latest Windows ADK on the build machine
+- Set the path to oscdimg.exe file in the environement variables

 ---